alecmuffett/draft-muffett-end-to-end-secure-messaging/draft-muffett-end-to-end-secure-messaging.md

 or "replying",
 or "quoting",
 where a participant
-may freshly send
-object references and keys
-that permit "current" participants to access PCASM from which they were previously excluded.
+may send object references and keys that permit "current" participants to access PCASM from which they were previously excluded.

 Per the definition
 of "backdoor"
-this is considered to be
+this is considered
-application functionality
+as application functionality
+equivalent to forwarding
-equivalent to a "fresh string of bits" and is outside the scope of this document.
+a "fresh string of bits",
+and is therefore
+outside the scope
+of this document.

 # See Also